Health technology: 3D printing

 3D printing is the use of specialized machines, software programs and materials to automate the process of building certain objects.
 It is having a rapid growth in the prosthesis, medical implants, novel drug formulations and the bioprinting of human tissues and organs.

-Companies such as Surgical Theater, provide new technology that is capable of capturing 3D virtual images of patients' brains to use as practice for operations.
+Companies such as Surgical Theater provide new technology that is capable of capturing 3D virtual images of patients' brains to use as practice for operations.
 3D printing allows medical companies to produce prototypes to practice before an operation created with artificial tissue.

 3D printing technologies are great for bio-medicine because the materials that are used to make allow the fabrication with control over many design features.
 3D printing also has the benefits of affordable customization, more efficient designs, and saving more time.
 3D printing is precise to design pills to house several drugs due to different release times.
 The technology allows the pills to transport to the targeted area and degrade safely in the body.
 As such, pills can be designed more efficiently and conveniently.
-In the future, doctors might be giving a digital file of printing instructions instead of a prescription.
+In the future, doctors might be giving a digital file of printing instructions instead of a prescription for medicine.

 Besides, 3D printing will be more useful in medical implants.
 An example includes a surgical team that has designed a tracheal splint made by 3D printing to improve the respiration of a patient.
 This example shows the potential of 3D printing, which allows physicians to develop new implant and instrument designs easily.

 Overall, in the future of medicine, 3D printing will be crucial as it can be used in surgical planning, artificial and prosthetic devices, drugs, and medical implants.

-Artificial Intelligence
+Artificial intelligence

-Artificial Intelligence (AI) is a program that enables computers to sense, reason, act and adapt.
-AI is not new, but it is growing rapidly and tremendously.
-AI can now deal with large data sets, solve problems, and provide more efficient operation.
-AI will be more potential in healthcare because it provides easier accessibility of information, improves healthcare, and reduce cost.
-There are different factors that drive AI in healthcare, but the two most important are economics and the advent of big data analytics.
-Costs, new payment options, and people's desire to improve health outcomes are the primary economic drivers of the AI.
-Based on the reading, AI can save $150 million annually in the US by 2026.
-Also, AI growth is expected to reach $6.6 million by 2021.
-Big data analytics is another big driver because we are in the age of big data.
-The data is extremely helpful to assist the integration of AI in healthcare because it ensures the execution of complex tasks, quality, and efficiency.
+The scale and capabilities of artificial intelligence (AI) systems are growing rapidly, notably due to advances in big data.
+In healthcare, it is expected to provide easier accessibility of information, and to improve treatments while reducing cost.
+The integration of AI in healthcare tends to improve the quality and efficiency of complex tasks.

-Applications of Artificial Intelligence
+Risks related to AI include the potential lack of accuracy, and privacy concerns related to the collected data.
+Delegating decisions to AI systems may also undermine accountability.
+Moreover, AI systems sometimes learn undesired behaviors from their training data.
+For example, an AI trained to detect skin diseases was found to have a strong tendency to classify images containing a ruler as cancerous, since pictures of malignancies typically include a ruler to show the scale.